matt-sd-watson/spora/README.md

                         Use the contents of a CSV to rename the input FASTA.
 Requires the following column headers: original_name, new_name
   -ncs, --no-constant-sites
                         Do not enable constant sites to be used for SNPs only tree generation.
-Default: Enabled
+Default: Enabled -fi, --filter         Filter both the focal and background sequences based on genome completeness and length.
+Default: Not enabled
+  -gc GENOME_COMPLETENESS, --genome-completeness GENOME_COMPLETENESS
+                        Integer for the minimum genome completeness percentage for filtering.
+Default: 90 -gl GENOME_LENGTH, --genome-length GENOME_LENGTH
+                        Integer for the minimum genome length for filtering.
+Default: 29500
 ```